Student Writing Workshops

 Led by authors Brian Francis, Heather Smith, Kevin Sylvester and Najwa Zebian

 Contact [email protected] to register

-Teachers: Please contact us if you would like to be notified of our 2020 workshops when information becomes available.
+Teachers: Please contact us if you are unable to attend in 2019 but would like to be notified of our 2020 workshops when information becomes available.

 WORKSHOP: Beat it!